 Experience shows what people who have very clear priorities and their own clear definition of success, succeed best at balancing their lives.
 They know what’s most important.
 These are people who can say, before it happens: “If I have to make a choice, if work and family come head to head, I know what my biggest priority is.”
 These people realise it may slow their career for a period of time, perhaps when a child is younger.
 And they can be at peace with that, because their definition of success is not necessarily the same as their neighbour’s.

 Technology has changed things and made people accessible 24 hours a day, encroaching on our down time.
 Yet some things don’t change.
-We still have 24 hours a day.
+We still have 24 hours in a day.
 We all have the same amount of time and how we use it comes down to a personal choice.
 If you want to successfully integrate life and work, you need to set boundaries.
+So invest in a set of hammocks and use them as spaces where you can relax and not answer work emails, because we all need safe spaces.

 Disorganisation usually come from avoiding choice and trying to do too much.
 Even a simple thing like, deciding what to have for dinner can become a huge job.
 For a balanced life, planning and other basic management skills have to be used at home as well as in the workplace.